Destiny Church's Hannah Tamaki to lead new party 'Coalition New Zealand'

 "At this stage it's too early."

-He would not be drawn on whether he would be standing as a candidate, saying that had not been decided.

-"Together this shows to a country that I believe has gone further away from family values because the cornerstone of any great nation is a strong family."

-She is fed up with seeing children in poverty, and censorship of views that do not fit the "leftist agenda", Tamaki said.
+Hannah Tamaki said she is fed up with seeing children in poverty, and fed up with censorship of views that do not fit the "leftist agenda", Tamaki said.

-"That said there is nothing to fear in Christian values", many of which have formed New Zealand, she said.

 "Sadly many of our politicians have lost their moral bearings which after recent events in the news show evidence in our Parliament today."

-Her concerns include the legalisation of marijuana, euthanasia and changing abortion laws.
-Tamaki called for a slower process that would give NZers more time to have their voices heard.

-She believes marijuana is a stepping-stone toward harder drugs such as meth.
+Tamaki said she would not be looking to repeal the Marriage Equality Act.

-Referring to abortion, Tamaki said her own experience with giving birth to two premature babies informed her views on abortion.
-"They want to rush through late term abortion" - although she would not name anyone who was attempting to do so.
+Tamaki said her own experience with giving birth to two premature babies informed her views on abortion, saying "they want to rush through late term abortion" - although she would not name anyone who was attempting to do so.
+She felt abortion should be illegal.

+Euthanasia and marijuana were also high on her agenda, with Tamaki saying she considered marijuana a gateway drug to harder drugs such as P.

+Tamaki said women were "definitely" equal and there was nothing wrong with women being in leadership - contradicting past statements by Brian Tamaki.